 One day I decided to like myself.
 I embraced my mediocrity and started quieting the noise of comparison, perfectionism, and fear so I could show up fully to this imperfect and beautiful life of mine.
 I want to help you do this messy, joyful, soul-stretching work too.

 (Not sure you’re in the right place?
 START HERE)

 We speak ‘franglais’ in our home and value learning, good books & discussion, creativity, joyful movement, and body & soul nourishing food.
 I love strong coffee & dark chocolate, black clothing, long walks holding hands with my husband, and desire a purposeful (and joyful) life of ordinary moments, simple pleasures, and quality relationships.
 With a wee bit of adventure thrown in for good measure.

-*family photo (two years old now!) by magpie3studio
+*older but lovely family photo by magpie3studio